pjflanagan/pjflanagan.github.io/_posts/2025-11-12-garmin-chinese-watchface.md

 Drawing with the Garmin SDK is a lot like the HTML5 Canvas, so I felt like I could add some decorations to the watch face I already liked.

+I added waves, in the style of how clouds are often drawn in Asian art to the background.
+It is reminiscent of how dive watches often have wave backgrounds too.
+I also added a seconds hand ring to give the watch some motion.